OISF/suricata/doc/userguide/rules/integer-keywords.rst

 The index ``nb`` accepts all comparison modes as integer keywords.
 For example ``nb>3`` will match only if more than 3 integers in the array match the value.

+The subslice may use positive or negative indexing.
+For the array [1,2,3,4,5,6], here are some examples:
+* 2:4 will have subslice [3,4]
+* -4:-1 will have subslice [3,4,5]
+* 3:-1 will have subslice [4,5]
+* -4:4 will have subslice [3,4]

+If one index is out of bounds, an empty subslice is used.